 Bremondt is hanging out in the Oratory with a force consisting of only women.
 One of his ninjas arrives and tells him that Aliste has been defeated, and all the other guards have been drugged.
 The drugs are presumably the “effects” that Aliste was talking about.
 It seems Aliste drew the line between moral and immoral behaviour somewhere between “kidnapping and endangerment” but before “letting his ex-friend fight a city.”
 I…. yeah this still doesn’t redeem the guy.
 Also, remember that Lionel’s city guard didn’t show up to defend their last liege lord either?
-Did he really have to drug anyone at all?
+Considering their track record, did he really have to drug anyone at all?

 During the battle, it became clear that Bremondt was in love with Reis, and refused to believe that she was in love with Beowulf.
-This egotistical confusion was what led him to curse her into her dragon form several years back.
+This egotistical entitlement was what led him to curse her into her dragon form several years back.
 Why he thought that would turn anything in his favour is unclear, though it is clear that this isn’t a very bright man to begin with.
 Seizing the board in this battle wasn’t so hard, but around here we began to pay for Ramza’s Geomancer job and its low armour, a price we’d keep paying for several battles to come, and ultimately resulted in our strange decision regarding Ramza’s job in the final few battles.
 But I’m getting ahead of myself.

 After defeating Bremondt, Kyle and I were both confused when the game carried on by allowing one of his Mystics to cast her spell, even though the battle rightly should have stopped!
 Moments later, Bremondt got up and used an invocation to turn his curse againt himself: now he was a dragon, though thankfully his followers were gone.
 Why the game had allowed the Mystic to cast the spell before Bremondt’s death scene, I can’t imagine.
 Obviously it wouldn’t have done so if the battle had been fully over, so it feel like it was a glitch.

 At this point, Kyle and I went to look at one quest we wouldn’t be doing: this game’s secret dungeon, Midlight’s Deep.
 The intro cutscene took place in a tavern where, in a joke at the expense of the PSX localization, two mercenaries were endlessly spouting drivel from the PSX version’s Errand reports.
 They ended up getting in a fight over it!
 Naturally, there’s also a conversation introducing the dungeon, but the cameo from the old localization is the real treat.
 Sadly, Kyle and I had no intention of going to Midlight’s Deep.
 The dungeon features 10 levels of mazes, which you have to navigate in the dark, and must find the exit to each floor before you clear it of monsters, or be forced to repeat it!
 The end boss of the segment is a wizard, who many suspect was intended to have more of a role before the sequence was cut back.
-The game even has a unique job with unique abilities that seem to fit best here, so some believe he was originally going to have a “first form” that was cut.
+The game even has a unique job with unique abilities that seem to fit best here, but are never used.
+Some believe he was originally going to have a “first form” that was cut.
 It’s a shame the remake didn’t add those back in, but I suppose it’s truer to the original challenge this way.

 In the finished version, the wizard is still no mean threat, as he reveals a hidden thirteenth auracite (based on the sometimes-accepted thirteenth zodiac symbol, Ophichius), and turns into a superboss Lucavi.
 To make the fight even harder, he’s the game’s only source of the final summon spell, Zodiark, who can only be earned Blue Magic/Ultima-style by a summoner, by taking and surviving a hit!
 To compensate for this mess, the game gives you a Guest ally, Byblos the demon from FFV, who joins the party after the fight, all without a word.
 It all sounds very strange.
 In any event, after this superboss is cleared, Midlight’s Deep cycles infinitely for anyone who cares to grind there.

-Kyle and I were hanging out two days in a row, and I believe this marked the end of the first day.
+Kyle and I were hanging out two days in a row for Session 4, and I believe this marked the end of the first day.
 The second day would be abbreviated.
 Our final task before the endgame at Orbonne was to wrap up Cloud’s sidequest, and that meant a cross-country trip to Sal Ghidos.
 During the walk, we finished Cid’s training as a Sword Saint and moved him over to Knight.
 It was obvious that he wouldn’t get out of it before the end of the game, but it was the logical thing to do in case we were wrong.
 He needed the Equip Swords ability if we were going to put him anywhere but Sword Saint or Knight, after all!
 We also switched Arthur to Samurai, since he had essentially finished in Monk and we had nowhere else to put him.
 This was definitely a mistake, and not just for the reasons we cited when we took him out of Samurai to begin with.
 Kyle would later joke about how Arthur, with his Samurai Speed stat of 8, somehow ended up looking pathetic in a party with speeds of 9 or higher, even though 8 would have been upper-tier in any other setup!

 There was an optional scene on the way to Sal Ghidos that reunited Agrias and Ovelia at Zeltennia (if Agrias’ two knights are still in the party, they show up too!).
 Ovelia is thrilled to see her few trusted friends, but unfortunately Agrias can’t stay, as she realizes that Ramza’s quest is more immediately important, what with the demonic apocalypse and all.
 Jerkface makes his presence known, and at this point, Agrias passes Ovelia a knife for her personal protection.
 This scene is technically optional, but since the knife reappears later, the story feels more complete with the scene in hand.
 It’s not inconceivable that Ovelia could find another knife in a big castle full of armouries and kitchens, but this way it’s an established knife, you see?
 In any event, Agrias is the only person I know who seems to dislike Jerkface more than me (the one who calls him Jerkface), and since she also deals more damage than Cid (since the rouge she got from Mustadio boosts Holy attacks), that makes her my favourite.